Michigan Swift Truck Accident Law: What You Need To Know

 Were you injured in a Swift Truck Accident in Michigan?
-Get help from a Michigan Auto Law truck crash attorney
+Call Michigan Auto Law now!

-If you are injured in a Swift truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other noneconomic and economic damages, you can speak to an experienced truck accident attorney at (248) 353-7575 for a free consultation.
+If you are injured in a Swift truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other noneconomic and economic damages, you can speak to an experienced truck accident lawyer at (248) 353-7575 for a free consultation.
 You can also get help from an experienced trucking attorney by visiting our contact page or chat feature on our website.

 For more than 50 years, our attorneys have been helping people like you who have been injured in a serious truck crash injury and death cases.
 Our lawyers understand the physical, emotional and psychological hardships you are experiencing.
 We can help.

 Michigan Auto Law specializes in truck accident cases and receives referrals from lawyers all over Michigan and the U.S. Attorney Steven Gursten is a past-president of the American Association for Justice’s Truck Accident Litigation Group and speaks at legal seminars throughout the country teaching other attorneys how to handle truck accident cases involving Swift Transportation Company and other motor carriers.
 Michigan Auto Law has an extensive record of success, including recovering the highest recorded truck accident jury verdicts and settlements over multiple years, according to year-end compilations of settlements and trial verdicts by Michigan Lawyers Weekly.
 These include:

 - $34.5 Million – Our team secured the largest-reported tractor-trailer crash settlement in the U.S. for that year.
 It is the largest truck settlement by an attorney in the state.

 - $13.5 Million – Our attorneys settled a case for a victim in a car vs. tractor trailer crash who suffered major burn injuries.

 - $10.5 Million – We obtained this truck accident recovery for a woman who was seriously injured when a truck crashed into her vehicle.